Borrower comparing loan interest rates on a laptop with financial documents

 Are You Confusing the Interest Rate With the APR?

-Many borrowers treat the stated interest rate and the APR as interchangeable — they are not.
+Many borrowers treat the stated interest rate and the APR as interchangeable.
+They are not.
 The interest rate reflects only the cost of borrowing the principal, while the APR includes fees such as origination charges, broker fees, and certain closing costs, making it the true cost of the loan.

-A lender can advertise a low interest rate of, say, 7.99% while charging a 5% origination fee — pushing the effective APR significantly higher.
+A lender can advertise a low interest rate of, say, 7.99% while charging a 5% origination fee, pushing the effective APR significantly higher.
 The CFPB’s Truth in Lending Act (TILA) disclosures require lenders to state the APR, but borrowers must specifically request and compare this number across every offer they receive.

 Key Takeaway: The APR, not the base interest rate, is the correct metric for comparing loan interest rates.
 A loan advertised at 7.99% can carry a materially higher effective cost once fees are included.
 Always request the CFPB-mandated Loan Estimate before making any decision.